PeamoNetwork/website/docs/en_US/install/wiiu.md

 <div class="tip red">
 	<strong>CAUTION:</strong>
-	DON'T REMOVE YOUR NNID TO SET UP PRETENDO NETWORK, IT'S NOT NECESSARY AND BY DOING SO YOU WILL LOSE ALL YOUR PREVIOUSLY PURCHASED GAMES AND WILL BE UNABLE TO UPDATE THEM!</strong>
+	DON'T REMOVE YOUR NNID TO SET UP PEAMO NETWORK, IT'S NOT NECESSARY AND BY DOING SO YOU WILL LOSE ALL YOUR PREVIOUSLY PURCHASED GAMES AND WILL BE UNABLE TO UPDATE THEM!</strong>
 </div>

-You can connect your Wii U to Pretendo using one of 2 methods.
+You can connect your Wii U to Peamo using one of 2 methods.
 Inkay is recommended unless you have some reason to avoid modding your console (e.g. you live in Japan where is is legally gray).

 - [Inkay (homebrew - recommended)](#inkay)
 - [SSSL (hackless)](#sssl)